-- Raise the outboard end of the Furlerboom until the tension is no longer loaded. - Remove the pin bolt from the Vang bracket that is placed on the mast end side. - placed on the mast end side.
-Pull the Vang slightly to the side, so that you have enough space to place an Allen key in the end of the Vang. - The return force adjustments screw is place in the end of the Vang and can be turned with a M8 "Allen Key". - Turn the Allen key clockwise if you want to add tension and counterclockwise if you want to remove tension from the spring.
+- Raise the outboard end of the Furlerboom until the tension is no longer loaded. - Remove the pin bolt from the Vang bracket that is placed on the mast end side. - Pull the Vang slightly to the side, so that you have enough space to place an Allen key in the end of the Vang. - The return force adjustments screw is place in the end of the Vang and can be turned with a M8 "Allen Key". - to remove tension from the spring.
 For every full turn, you will have moved the tension block approx.2mm.
 The tension block can be moved approx.20mm in each direction from center.